Coaxis/coaxcable/README.md

 Now, the first order of business is deciding if you're going to be playing on Java, or Bedrock.<br>
 If you're playing Java, click [here](#Java) for instructions to get started<br>
 If you're playing Bedrock, click [here](#Bedrock) for instructions to get started<br>
+This server is free to play and will always remain that way, but donations are always welcomed and greatly appreciated.
+I'm currently paying for a plan that only allows a relatively amount of players right now, and the best and fastest way for me to upgrade that, is from generous donations from you.
+Thank you so much!
+To donate, please pm @coaxis on discord.

 ## Java
 To join via Java, it's very simple.
 There are a few options I will provide for users joining who might want to enhance their experiences.